hellwalkerr/hellwalkerr/README.md

-- 👋 Hi, I’m @hellwalkerr
+- 👋 Hi, I’m Mert Türker
-- 👀 I’m interested in Software Engineering
+- 👀 I’m interested in Android Development
-- 🌱 I’m currently learning HTML5
+- 🌱 I’m currently learning JAVA
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...